hpc2n/sphinx-lesson-template/content/starpu2.rst

         .type = STARPU_REGRESSION_BASED
     };

-By default, StarPU calculates the model argument from the amount of memory required to store all involved data handles.
+By default, StarPU calculates the model argument (base) from the amount of memory required to store all involved data handles.
 However, a programmer may provide a custom function for this.